 Mobile phones, like hearing aids, come in a variety of different models and brands.
-If you’ve already gone through the process of choosing a hearing aid, then picking a hearing aid compatible mobile phone might seem familiar to you.
+If you’ve already gone through the process of choosing hearing aids, then picking a hearing aid compatible mobile phone might seem familiar to you.
 There are several variables to keep in mind when searching for the right mobile phone and understanding how these variables interact with different hearing aid models can help narrow down your options.

 Hearing aids and mobile phones, when not compatible, can introduce issues such as interference, intruding background noise, and missed notifications.
 Although all smart phones are required by the FCC to be hearing aid compatible (HAC), some offer better features than others.
-For those with mild or moderate hearing loss, this assures that all models of smart phones will be useable.
+For those with mild or moderate hearing loss, including tinnitus, this assures that all models of smart phones will be useable.
 But if you want less interference or have severe hearing loss, you may want to investigate M and T ratings.

 The M rating in a phone refers to the microphone rating – the higher the rating, the better the compatibility.
 This rating ranges from 1 to 4, and most smart phones have the relatively high rating of M3.
 The T rating, referring to telecoil, also has a range of 1 to 4.
 Most smart phones have a rating of T4, but it’s still a good idea to check before committing to a specific phone model.
 There are also telecoils inside hearing aids, which have the option of being turned on or off.
 This allows the sound to be directed to the hearing aid’s processor without the use of the microphone and can reduce feedback.